markclements/website/Pores.md

-**Second**, the concentration of the molecule on one side of the membrane must be higher than the concentration on the other; such a difference in concentration between two places is known as a concentration gradient.
+**Second**, the concentration of the molecule on one side of the membrane must be higher than the concentration on the other; such a difference in concentration between two places is known as a **concentration gradient**.
 There is, of course, an exception where "protein pumps" and coupled chemical reactions are involved, which we will discuss below.